Ipstenu/varnish-http-purge/readme.txt

 = Does every WordPress plugin and theme work with Varnish? =

-No. Some of them have behavior that causes Varnish not to cache.
+No. Some of them have behaviour that causes Varnish not to cache.
 While I can't debug that for you, there is an "Is Varnish Working?" tool (see WP Admin -> Tools -> Varnish Status) that tries to detect most of the common issues and direct you to resolutions.

 = How can I debug my site? =